 When to do a test

 Worm egg counts can be done any time from 14 days after worming.
-We don’t recommend doing a test before 14 days has elapsed as the worming treatment you have used will need those 14 days to work its magic.
+We don’t recommend doing a test before 14 days has elapsed as the worming treatment you have used will need those 14 days to work.

 It is recommended you test for worms four times a year.